Azure/portaldocs/portal-sdk/templates/portalfx-blade-viewmodel.md

   recalcuate the scale of the x-axis and the y-axis every time the data is updated.

   In this case the first example would take 100 * (0.01 + 0.5) = 51 seconds to process all the changes.
 The second example would take (100 * 0.01) + 0.5 = 1.5 seconds to process the changes.
 That is a *3400% difference*.
-Obviously this is a made up
+Again, this is a made up
   example but we have seen this mistake made by extension authors again and again that results in real performance problems.

   This is such a common problem the framework attempts to detect when an extension writes this type of code and warns them